aboutcircles/circles-docs/docs/developer-docs/circles-avatars/personal-human-avatars/handle-profile-of-an-avatar.md

 ```

-## Update metadata of the profile
+## 2. Update Profile Metadata (CID)

-This function updates the avatar's metadata by uploading a new content identifier (CID) to IPFS.
-The CID represents the new metadata for the avatar.
+This function directly updates the avatar's on-chain profile reference to a new IPFS Content Identifier (CID).
+You must ensure the provided CID points to valid profile data adhering to the schema, as this method does not handle data pinning itself.

 ```typescript
 // IPFS CID for the new metadata